kilfour/QuickMGenerate/README.md

 F.i. `MGen.ChooseFrom(1, 2)` will return either 1 or 2.

+###Generating unique values.
+Use the `.Unique()` extension method.

+Makes sure that every generated value is unique.

+When asking for more unique values than the generator can supply, an exception is thrown.

 ###Casting Generators.
 Various extension methods allow for casting the generated value.